Designated Driver Program

 Although when we first began the program in Hingham it was publicized as only running from the week before Thanksgiving through January 1, we found many businesses chose to continue throughout the year.
 As a result, in 2007 we expanded the program throughout the entire year, and it now runs year round.
 Each business is asked to renew their commitment each November.
 This time of year was chosen to renew the program because, especially before the start of the holiday season, we wanted to remind the public and the businesses of the issue of drunk driving.

 As police officers we typically respond to crashes and investigate after the fact.
 We also try to detect impaired drivers through aggressive enforcement, saturation patrols, cell phone callers reporting possible impaired drivers, etc. These cannot work as effectively as being proactive and preventative.
 The best method is preventing drunk drivers from getting behind the wheel in the first place.
 In 2003 we had 52% of businesses participating.
-In 2004 it increased to 70%, in 2005 to 85%, in 2006 to 90%, in 2007 to 95%, in 2008, 2009, 2010 and since 2011 we have had 100% participation.
+In 2004 it increased to 70%, in 2005 to 85%, in 2006 to 90%, in 2007 to 95%, Since 2008 we've had 100% participation.

 The only cost for the businesses is the price of non-alcoholic beverages.
 The promotional materials, such as the window stickers announcing that the business participates in the program, are distributed free.
 The original stickers, in 2003, were paid for by the Hingham Police Association.
 In 2006 we approached the Plymouth County District Attorney's Office and met with District Attorney Timothy Cruz to partner with their office.
 As a result the District Attorney's office agreed to support the program by re-designing and paying for new window decals and additional brochures.
 They used seized forfeiture funds from drug dealers in Plymouth County to pay for the costs.
 Part of the reason for partnering with the District Attorney's Office is our hope that other nearby communities would start up the similar designated driver programs therefore extending the program throughout the county.